gridhead/nvidia-auto-installer-for-fedora-linux/README.md

 ### Disclaimer
-This tool has been tried and tested multiple times and is expected to work flawlessly in Fedora Linux (32 or above, ELN or Rawhide).
+This tool has been tried and tested multiple times and is expected to work flawlessly in Fedora Linux (32 or above, and Rawhide).
 It has not been tested on any of the spins yet so you are requested to proceed with caution.
 While the chances of things going wrong is pretty slim, you would still want to make backups, should things do not go as expected.
 As always, you are choosing to use this tool at your will and you cannot hold me responsible for any mishap that may occur due to the misuse of this tool.